riverita16/Borealis/README.md

   - For **front-end**:
     - Show album art
     - Display song info
-    - **React JS** and **Flask** for frontend
+    - **React JS** and **Flask**

+**Notes:**
-**Note:** The program expects a song.
+- The program expects a song.
 If a different form of media is inputted, Borealis will find a song that most closely matches the entered name.
+- The program CSS is based on Chrome.
+Ensure this is your default browser.

+## Getting Started
+1. Set the Client ID and Client Secret environment variables as per `src/backend/endpoints.py`
+2. Within src/backend run `python3 endpoints.py` to start **Flask** server on the localhost
+3. Within src/frontend run `npm run`
+4. Enter song name and artist
+5. Select sorting algorithm and characteristic
+6. Enter or click "Play"
+7. On newly opened window, sign into Spotify account.
+8. Go back to original browser to continue using the program

 ## Algorithms
+- Merge Sort
-- Mergesort
+- Quick Sort
-- Smoothsort
+- Bubble Sort

 ## Workflow
 - [x] Flask interacts with React code